AnimeshRy/portfolio/content/featured/StudentPortal/index.md

 showInProjects: true
 ---

-Open Source Student Portal for Small Institutions!
-Uses multiple user authentication and MailGun API for email approvel.
+Open Source Student Portal for small scale institutions, utilizes multiple user authenticaton and MailGun API for verification.
+Also contains a custom admin panel with seperate access for staff and superadmin.
-Contain Custom Admin Panel with seperate Staff Access Seperate Accounts for teacher and students
-Tested it for 100+ users with AWS and heroku version.
+Features like quizzes, report generation etc are left for you to explore Tested it with 100+ users while hosted on heroku